matheusenryco/extendible-hashing/README.md

     * **Bucket Merging:** After key removal, the system attempts to merge "buddy buckets" (bucket pairs) if the combined number of keys does not exceed maximum capacity.

-    * **Directory Shrinking:** After a successful merge, the system checks if the directory can be halved, decreasing the global depth.
+    * **Directory Degree:** After a successful merge, the system checks if the directory can be halved, decreasing the global depth.

 * **Management and Interface**
     * **Initialization and Management:** The system can create a new structure from scratch or load an existing one.
 All changes are saved at the end of execution to binary files.